ibm-cloud-docs/AnalyticsEngine/create-lib-set.md

     - `"libraries"`: Defines a set of libraries.
 You can specify one or more libraries in this section.
 This element has one child JSON object per library package manager.
 Currently, only the `"conda"` and `"pip"` package managers are supported.
 Use `"pip"` or `"conda"` to install Python packages.
     - `"conda"`: Library package manager.
     - `"python"`: The library language.
 Currently, only Python is supported.
     - `"packages"`: List of packages to install.
+To install a specific version of a package, pass the version using this format: `package_name==version`.

 1. Get the [IAM token](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token-serverless).
 1. Pass the JSON file as `"arguments"` in the following REST API call.
 Make sure that you escape the quotes as required, while passing to the REST API call.